X1nyuLu/PACE/README.md

 IR Dataset
 + [Functional Groups](https://pubs.rsc.org/en/content/articlelanding/2020/SC/C9SC06240H)

+**Note: These datasets are available in this repo [here](https://github.com/X1nyuLu/PACE/tree/main/datasets).
+However, RRUFF and FunctionalGroups (NIST) are not updated!**
 ## Requirements
 we recommend using a virtual environment to run the code.
 You can create a virtual environment using the following command:
 ```bash